SRT Electrified Train Company which operates Airport Rail Link

 Airport Link opens Monday

-services would run from 6am to midnight with a train leaving every 15 minutes.
-He said the check-in service was expected to be available later this year.
+services would run from 6am to midnight with a train leaving every 15

+said.
+He said the check-in service was expected to be available later

 NEWS UPDATE...
 17th August, 2010